tprasadtp/ubuntu-post-install/docs/tasks.md

     Please note that the above repositories are sometimes not updated for latest Ubuntu release and most certainly will not be available for upcoming release of Ubuntu(Alpha/Beta).
 It might take some time till the repositories are available for the latest release.
 Use -f or --fix command line option or --pre-release in case you are using a Development version of ubuntu to revert using latest available version of repositories (usually previous Ubuntu release or in case of Beta/Alpha latest stable release of ubuntu).
 [For more info see command line options.](/clioptions/#fix-for-latest-ubuntu-releases)

 ??? tip "Controlling which repository is added using config file"
     You can set your YML file to decide which repository is added.
-Some repositories may no be suppoted on your architecture or distribution.
+Some repositories may no be supported on your architecture or distribution.
 Take a look at [config.yml](/api/yaml) for example.
 If you omit a value, it defaults to false **ALWAYS**.
 Do note that if you are using lists default values are different, they are mentioned in below.

 ??? note "Default Variables if using Lists"